exercism/gdscript/docs/INSTALLATION.md

 ### Step 2: Downloading the single-exercise test runner script

-Assuming you have the `exercism` tool set up and have downloaded at least one GDScript exercise, it should have created an `exercism/gdscript` folder to house the exercises.
+Assuming you have the `exercism` tool set up and have downloaded at least one GDScript exercise, it should have created a `gdscript` folder under your workspace (as shown by running `exercism configure`) to house the exercises.
 Save [the test runner][test-local-gdscript-solution] in this folder and mark the file executable.

 ## Running tests